Javid912/bookstore-data-warehouse-project/data-stack/airflow/readme.md

 Run on your terminal: `docker-compose up -d`

 Using Airflow is quite memory intensive so we deciced to consider it as an advance topic and if time allows, it will be integrated as an orchestrator.
-In that case, DBT is goning to be installed in Airflow container (executor) and there is an Airflow operator for interacting with Airbyte.
+In that case, DBT is going to be installed in Airflow container (executor) and there is an Airflow operator for interacting with Airbyte.

 For more infor: